It's All in the Head: Representation Knowledge Distillation through Classifier Sharing

 where $\mathcal{L}_{\text{CE}}(\cdot)$ is the cross-entropy loss, and $\mathcal{H}(\cdot)$ is the knowledge distillation distance function between the probabilistic outputs of the teacher and student models, e.g.\ the KL-divergence \cite{hinton2015distilling}.
 The term $\mathcal{D}(\cdot)$ refers to a distance metric applied on the representation vectors of the teacher and student models, as the L2 loss, cosine distance or a contrastive loss \cite{tian2020contrastive}, where $\alpha$ and $\beta$ are constant hyper-parameters that control the contribution of each loss term.

 In particular, the L2 loss for representation distillation was found to be useful for face recognition \cite{Liu_2021_ICCV} and other general fine-grained classification tasks.
 The L2 loss is computed by the euclidean distance of the normalized embedding vectors.
 We term this loss as L2E.
 Note that in case that the embedding dimensions of the teacher and student differ, we add a linear transformation to the architecture's head to match their dimensions.

-While the KD loss $\mathcal{H}(\cdot)$ enables the transfer of valuable knowledge encapsulated in the soft predictions of the teacher, minimizing the representation loss $\mathcal{D}(\cdot)$, forces the embedding space of the student to be aligned with the teacher's embedding space.
+While the KD loss $\mathcal{H}(\cdot)$ enables the transfer of valuable knowledge encapsulated in the soft predictions of the teacher, minimizing the representation loss $\mathcal{D}(\cdot)$, enforces the embedding space of the student to be aligned with the teacher's embedding space.
 Thus, these loss terms are complementary and together they enable a robust knowledge transfer from the teacher to the student.